rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 ```
 ![e2e-steps](../images/exercise3/e2e-steps.png)

 2. Add a Post Build action to publish Junit test scores and add `reports/e2e/specs/*.xml` to the report location.
+Save the configuration.
 ![e2e-post-build](../images/exercise3/e2e-post-build.png)

-2. Finally; connect the e2e job to our deploy by editing the post build actions on `dev-todolist-fe-deploy`.
-Set trigger parameterised build on other jobs to be `dev-todolist-fe-e2e` and set the params to the current ones.
+2. Finally; connect the e2e job to our dev pipleline by editing the post build actions on `dev-todolist-fe-deploy` job.
+Set trigger parameterised build on other jobs to be `dev-todolist-fe-e2e`.
+Add a Parameter and set the it to the `Current build parameters` and save the settings.
 ![e2e-trigger](../images/exercise3/e2e-trigger.png)

-2. Run the pipeline from the beginning to see the tests executed.
+2. Run the pipeline from the beginning to see the tests executed (two executions will show tests scores on the graph!).

 ### Part 2 - TodoList new feature
 > _In this exercise we will introduce a new feature to create an important flag on the todos.
 In order to be able to build and test our feature we will use TDD_